team-telnyx/webrtc/src/ReactNative/README.md

 The Telnyx SDK for React Native enables developers to connect and use Telnyx APIs within their own React Native apps.
 Our TelnyxRTC SDK allows developers to build or add robust and innovative communication services to their applications.

+## Requirements

+You'll need node v11.15.0 or later.

+You'll also need a Telnyx account in order to authenticate your application.
+Follow our [quick start guide](https://developers.telnyx.com/docs/v2/sip-trunking/quickstarts/portal-setup) to create a **Connection** with **Credentials Authentication** -- it's simple and quick to get set up with secure credentials that are automatically generated for you.

+---

 ## Getting Started

 Install the package with: